miguoliang/old_blog/code/_posts/2020-03-23-generate-java-unit-test-code-coverage-report-with-jacoco-in-maven.md

 ## Introduction

 This guide is a sister to [Generate Java Unit Test Code Coverage Report with JaCoCo in Gradle](/generate-java-unit-test-code-coverage-report-with-jacoco-in-gradle.html).
 This guide shows you how to do the same in [Maven](https://maven.apache.org/).
 Maven is a software project management and comprehension tool.
 Based on the concept of a project object model (POM), Maven can manage a project's build, reporting and documentation from a central piece of information.
-Both Gradle and Maven are widely tools.
+Both Gradle and Maven are widely used tools.

 ## Install Maven